Tooth Coloured Restoration

 The crown will be permanently cemented over the reduced tooth.
 While you are waiting for the permanent crown to be fabricated, your dentist will provide you with a temporary one to wear.

-Crowns have a much longer life span than bonding, resist stains better, hold their color and resist chipping and cracking.
+Crowns have a much longer life span than bonding, resist stains better, hold their colour and resist chipping and cracking.